 1. Always Include Bottled Water on Ice

-You don’t have to go super-fancy here.
+You don’t have to go super fancy here.
 Generic bottled water will work just as well as the good stuff.
 That said, if you’re hosting a super-high-end open house in say, Manhattan, you might want to spring for some Evian or San Pellegrino.
-If you buy in bulk, you’re looking at around $1 or less per bottle, which might seem steep until you remember that water lasts forever, and not every guest is going to reach for a bottle of water.
+If you buy in bulk, you’re looking at around $1 or less per bottle, which might seem steep until you remember that water lasts virtually forever, and not every guest is going to reach for a bottle.
 You may only give out 10 at a busy open house.

-2. Remember to Tailor Your Food to the Listing & Your Farm Area
+2. Remember to Tailor Your Food to the Listing & Farm Area

 Whenever we mention this rule, we inevitably get pushback.
 “Why can’t I serve lobster canapes for my $125,000 listing open house?”
 We’ll let luxury Manhattan broker Philip Scheinfeld handle this one:

 “I always let the property I am holding an open house for dictate what I put out.
-If it’s a $10,000,000-plus listing and I am holding a broker’s open house where I am expecting a large turnout, I may do a catered lunch or snacks from a restaurant in the area.
+If it’s a $10-million-plus listing and I am holding a broker’s open house where I am expecting a large turnout, I may do a catered lunch or snacks from a restaurant in the area.
 If it is a lower-end listing that has been on the market, I might just have some water and candy.
-I have thrown extravagant open houses where I have hired full staff, bartenders, and even had some sushi chefs come and make sushi.
+I have thrown extravagant open houses where I have hired full staff, bartenders, and even had some sushi chefs.
 Every listing is different and everything must be customized for the listing.
 There isn’t anything I won’t do, but it has to be a fit for the product I am selling.”

 3. Avoid Messy Foods